Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-0.md

 Nightingale was able to stealthily keep a lock picking device upon being captured and Tezzaran helps Nightingale open the lock.
 The chest is then opened.
 Faint sound of rushing water can be heard from the North.
 We don our gear and head in the direction of the running water.
 The G'rung looks very exhausted and requires a water bath.

 We follow the sound of water to a room with a waterfall and the G'rung decides to jump into the water.
 G'rung is beset by a swarm of Quippers, and shrieks for help and the party attacks the Quippers.
-Orianna readys a shocking grasp for when the water is cleared.
+Oriaanna readys a shocking grasp for when the water is cleared.
 ~~~
-Orianna: G'rung get out of the water!
+Oriaanna: G'rung get out of the water!
 ~~~
 Tezzaran rushes up the waters edge and throws a rope over the side of the lake to allow the G'rung to climb up and escape.
 ~~~
 Tezzaran: G'rung, use this to climb up!
 ~~~
 The G'rung dissappears under the water and makes a mighty leap off the floor holding it's hammer in the air and brings it down on the fish.
-Nightingale stabs the fish again, and Orianna attempts the same maneouvre.
+Nightingale stabs the fish again, and Oriaanna attempts the same maneouvre.
 ~~~
-Orianna (more sternly): G'rung.
+Oriaanna (more sternly): G'rung.
 Get.
 Out.
 Of.
 The.
 Water!
 ~~~

 Tezzaran seeing that the G'rung is more than capeable of getting out fires a firebolt at the remaing fish in the school and kills them.
 Tezzaran and Nightingale then use the rope to help Bastion out of the water.